dfelinto/blender-manual/manual/modeling/modifiers/nodes/attribute/attribute_compare.rst

 Like the :doc:`Attribute Math </modeling/modifiers/nodes/attribute/attribute_math>` node,
 it is also possible to switch to using single values for inputs.
-This node can be combined with the :doc:`Point Separate </modeling/modifiers/nodes/point/point_separate>` node for more flexibility for which points to separate out.
+This node can be combined with the :doc:`Point Separate </modeling/modifiers/nodes/point/point_separate>` node for more flexibility for which points to separate to the second output geometry.

 Inputs